 About Notaries

-Because of this importance to the commerce of this state, all Iowa notaries are encouraged to use this web site as a resource to stay current on Iowa notary law, find answers to common questions and to provide guidance for proper recording and administration of the notarial act.
-For more detailed information, you may always refer to the notary section of the Iowa Code Chapter 9E.
+Due to the importance of this work to the state's business community, all Iowa notaries are encouraged to use this website as a resource to stay current on Iowa notary law, find answers to common questions, and to provide guidance for proper recording and administration of the notarial act.
+For more detailed information, you may always refer to Iowa Code chapter 9B and Iowa Administrative Code 721 - chapter 43.
 Notary services are extremely important and it is necessary that a notary fully understand all of the accompanying responsibilities.